Divinity-dev/Capstone-project/README.md

 ### Key Features <a name="key-features"></a>

-> This project include some level of animation, it is also accesible for people with disabilities and it's responsive to any device.
+> This project includes some level of animation, it is also accessible for people with disabilities and it's responsive to any device.

 - **[Animations]**
 - **[Accesibility]**